-After a year and a half of research and training, Ranch Hope welcomed three young men with diabetes to the Omega Program in January 2010.
-The Omega Specialty Bed initiative will help youth and families receive care in a program closer to home here in New Jersey.
+After a year and a half of research and training, Ranch Hope welcomed three young men with diabetes to Omega Cottage in January 2010.
+The Omega initiative will help youth and families receive care in a program closer to home.

-Children with behavioral health issues who have Type 1 or Type 2 diabetes have previously received care out of state.
-Ranch Hope accepted the challenge to help address this need, and to help reduce the hardship of families in New Jersey whose children were placed in out-of-state programs.
+Children with behavioral health issues who have diabetes are receiving care out of state.
+Some children are enrolled in programs as far away as Virginia.
+Ranch Hope accepted the challenge to help address this need, and to help reduce the hardship of families in New Jersey whose kids were placed in out-of-state programs.

 Ranch Hope put together a pilot project under the supervision of the Division of Child Behavioral Health Services.
 The 2009 pilot was successful; so successful in fact that the young man enrolled was able to leave the Ranch Hope program in less than a year.

-"This new ministry is the first of its kind in New Jersey," stated CEO David L. Bailey, Jr. "It is the result of collaborative efforts on the part of both Ranch Hope team members and several visionary leaders within the Department of Children & Families, Division of Child Behavioral Health."
+"This new ministry is the first of its kind in New Jersey," stated CEO David L. Bailey, Jr. "It is the result of collaborative efforts on the part of both Ranch Hope team members and several visionary leaders within the Division of Child Behavioral Health."
+For admissions information CLICK HERE.

 A registered dietician reviews dietary plans for each student and provides consultation on menus for all the meals served by the Ranch.
 Carbohydrate reference lists have been created and are available to staff and students.